openbroadcaster/pyrate/index.md

 ## Limitations

 There is no local mail server configured.
 This prevents "forgot password" and "create new account" (on the welcome screen) from working since they require confirmation emails.
 You can create accounts using admin -> user management once logged in instead.
-Instructions to setup and configuring SMTP relay settings for [GSuite](https://support.google.com/a/answer/2956491?hl=en)

 - Allowed Senders should be: "Only addresses in my domains"